hwanglab/TILs_Analysis/README.md

 Step-2: You can run the training and testing procoess from the file: main_tils_train_test.py.
 In the training process, I used the dataset built by myself (train, valid and test), which could be found in the lab share space: Z:\Datasets\Pathology_Slides\pan_cancer_tils.
 For testing example, you can refer it from https://github.com/hwanglab/wsi_deploy_models

 ### Others
-(1) We worked with Dr.Kang for quantifying tils density at tumor invasive margins.
+(1) Invasive Margin Analysis: We worked with Dr.Kang for quantifying tils density at tumor invasive margins.
 For codes I wrote, you can find them from the file: main_tils_analysis_v01.py

+(2) Entropy Computation: Given the heatmap predictions, we can compute the entropy to quantify its heterogeneities.
+The example can be found the in the location: ./Utility_debugs/com_entropy.py.
+The function I wrote to compute Shannon entropy is: def shannon_entropy_bin(X,b=0.1,vmin=0.0,vmax=1.0):